tahmidisl/course_tracker/README.md

 Press Ctrl+C to stop the script.

-- Term Codes, Section Numbers and Classes for each term can be found on [class](https://classes.uwaterloo.ca/under.html)
+- Term Codes, Section Numbers and Classes for each term can be found on [Undergraduate Schedule of Classes](https://classes.uwaterloo.ca/under.html)